 Our final Scandic hotel in this guide, this accommodation is situated in the heart of the Solli Plass area giving you immediate access to Frogner’s best nightlife!
 Rooms are well decorated and come with either city or sea views.
 A large buffet breakfast is provided every morning, and private parking is available.

-Best Budget Hotel in Frogner
+Best Mid-range Hotel in Frogner

 If you are self catering, Frogner House Apartments offer well facilitated kitchens – perfect if you are in town for a longer stay!
 Each room has a private ensuite bathroom with heated floors, adding a touch of luxury to your stay.
 There are also laundry facilities available on-site.